 6. Make a list of your own goals.
 What do you want to accomplish in your first week?
 In your first month?
 In your first year?

 7. Set up a meeting with your boss to review your goals.
-This will help you get feedback and ensure that you are on the right track.
+This will help you get feedback and ensure you are on the right track.

 When you begin a new job, it is important to learn the ropes and know what is expected of you.
 The process of learning these things is called onboarding.
 Here are five skills you need for a smooth onboarding experience.